Strategies to encourage student participation

 Reminders with a direct link to access Mercury will be sent by the Deputy Provost (Student Life and Learning) to all students with course evaluations to complete.
 These will be sent to the students’ McGill email accounts.
 Once they complete their course evaluations, students stop receiving these reminders.

-- Five (5) email reminders for the regular course evaluation period
+- Six (6) email reminders for the default course evaluation period

-- Six (6) email reminders for the extended evaluation period
+- Four (4) email reminders for the condensed evaluation period

-- Two (2) email reminders for intensive courses with customized evaluation periods (an additional email reminder is sent if the specific evaluation period if more than 21 days)
+- Two (2) email reminders for intensive courses with customized evaluation periods (an additional email reminder is sent if the specific evaluation period is more than 21 days)

 - One (1) email reminder is sent during the evaluation period to instructors at their email accounts

-- On Minerva when students login, a pop-up window appears during the regular and extended evaluation periods
+- On Minerva when students login, a pop-up window appears during the default and condensed evaluation periods

-- On myCourses during the regular and extended dates evaluation periods, (not for intensive and summer courses)
+- On myCourses during the default and condensed evaluation periods, (not for intensive and summer courses)

-- On myMcGill Portal during the regular and extended dates evaluation periods
+- On myMcGill Portal during the default and condensed evaluation periods

-- On public display boards across campus during the regular and extended dates evaluation periods
+- On public display boards across campus during the default and condensed evaluation periods

 - On various computer labs across campus